tdhock/tdhock.github.io/_posts/2025-02-25-PELT-vs-FPOP.md

 ```
 ##  [1] 1e+02 2e+02 4e+02 8e+02 1e+03 2e+03 4e+03 8e+03 1e+04 2e+04 4e+04 8e+04 1e+05 2e+05 4e+05 8e+05
 ```

+The data sizes above are on a log scale between 10 and 1,000,000.
+Next, we define a list that enumerates the different combinations in the experiment.

 ``` r
 grid_args <- list(